nrfconnect/sdk-nrf/samples/crypto/ecdsa/README.rst

    :local:
    :depth: 2

+The ECDSA sample shows how to sign and verify messages using SHA-256 as the hashing algorithm and the secp256r1 curve.

 Overview
 ********

-The ECDSA sample shows how to sign/verify messages using SHA256 as the hashing algorithm and the secp256r1 curve.
+The sample follows these steps:

-First, the sample performs initalization:
+1. First, the sample performs initialization:

-   #.
+   a.
 The Platform Security Architecture (PSA) API is initialized.
    #.
-A random ECDSA keypair is generated an imported in the PSA crypto keystore
+A random Elliptic Curve Cryptography (ECC) key pair is generated and imported into the PSA crypto keystore.
    #.
-The public key of the ECDSA keypair is imported in the PSA crypto keystore
+The public key of the ECDSA key pair is imported into the PSA crypto keystore.

-Then, ECDSA signing/verification is performed:
 #.
+Then, ECDSA signing and verification is performed:

-Signing is performed using the ECDSA keypair.
+   a.
+Signing is performed using the private key of the ECC key pair.
    #.
-Verification of the signagure is performed using the exported public key.
+The signature is verified using the exported public key.

+#.
 Afterwards, the sample performs cleanup:

-   #.
-The ECDSA keypair and public key are removed from the PSA crypto keystore.
+   a.
+The key pair and public key are removed from the PSA crypto keystore.

 Requirements
 ************